Elham-EN/Meet-Matcher/README.md

 ## Why?

 Many people have good business ideas but need help in areas where they lack skills.
-PartnerQuest helps them find the right partners to work with, making it easier to start and grow successful businesses.
+BizBuddy helps them find the right partners to work with, making it easier to start and grow successful businesses.

 ## Getting Started